 - The wheel rim is deformed.

-Measuring free-running tire and wheel runout reveals only part of the problem.
-All three causes, known as radial runout under load, should be tested by replacing known good tires and wheel assemblies with bad ones.
+Measuring tire and wheel runout while freely rotating will only reveal part of the problem.
+All three causes, known as loaded radial runout, should be checked by replacing the faulty tire and wheel assemblies with known good ones.

 Preliminary checks

-Before starting work, always first make a test drive and carry out a thorough inspection in order to identify the following:
+Before starting work, always make a test drive first and perform a thorough inspection to check for the following:

-- Explicit runout of the tire with the wheel.
+- Obvious wobble between the tire and the wheel.

 - Under-inflated tires.

-- Mud deposits on a tire or wheel.
+- Dirt build-up on a tire or wheel.

 - Uneven or excessive tire wear.